shanguanma/github_gittutorial_v1/README.md

-# My script is stored and updated.
+# My script is stored and updated. :blush:

 **Data detail is as follows:**
 ```